RUPD

 Bicycle Safety Rules and Practices

-Rice University recognizes there are competing interests within the University community regarding the safe use of bicycles on the campus.
-Because of the campus layout, it is the current practice that bicycles and pedestrians share many campus sidewalks (meaning all outdoor walkways on campus regardless of how they are surfaced).
-Pedestrians’ interests lie in avoiding physical encounters with cyclists, particularly in heavy traffic areas.
-Cyclists are interested that any bicycle regulations not unfairly impair the use of bicycles for transportation on the campus.
+Rice University acknowledges that there are competing interests within the University community regarding the safe use of bicycles on campus.
+Due to the campus layout, it is currently the practice for bicycles to follow designated bicycle routes on campus.
+Pedestrians’ interests lie in avoiding physical encounters with cyclists, especially in high-traffic areas.
+Cyclists are interested in ensuring that any bicycle regulations do not unfairly impair the use of bicycles for transportation on the campus.
 To balance these and other competing interests, the University has adopted the following bicycle safety rules, which seek to address the needs of all interested parties.
-Like most Rice rules, these rely on the thoughtfulness, cooperation and consideration of the entire University community.
+Like most Rice rules, these rely on the thoughtfulness, cooperation, and consideration of the entire University community.

 REGISTER YOUR BIKE

 All bicycles on campus must be registered.
-Registration helps RUPD to identify owners of lost, stolen or impounded bicycles and to disseminate safety information.
+Registration helps RUPD identify the owners of lost, stolen, or impounded bicycles and disseminate safety information.
 Bicycle registration is free.
 Unregistered bicycles risk receiving a citation and removal by RUPD.
-For information on how to register your bicycle, please go to the Bikes at Rice Website http://www.rice.edu/bikesatrice/, stop by the RUPD, or call 713 348-6000.
+For information on how to register your bicycle, please call the RUPD office at 713-348-6000.

 OBEY THE RULES OF THE ROAD

-Cyclists riding in the street are required to comply with motor vehicle traffic regulations.
-Cyclists should obey traffic signs and always ride with the traffic.
+Cyclists riding in the street are required to comply with the same motor vehicle traffic regulations as those for motor vehicles.
+Cyclists should obey traffic signs and always ride with the flow of traffic.
 At all stop signs, cyclists must stop and yield the right-of-way to other vehicles and pedestrians already at the intersection.
-RUPD will ticket cyclists for right-of-way violations at intersections.
-Links to traffic laws relevant to cyclists are available on the Bikes at Rice Website.
+RUPD will issue tickets to cyclists for violating the right-of-way at intersections Links to traffic laws relevant to cyclists can be found on The Center for Cycling Education Website.

 YIELD TO PEDESTRIANS